tomaszmichalak/experience-manager-learn.en/help/aem-target-personalization/implementation.md

 seo-description: An end-to-end tutorial showing how to create and deliver personalized experience using Adobe Experience Manager and Adobe Target.
 In this tutorial, you will also learn about different personas involved in the end to end process and how they collaborate with each other
 ---

-# Integrating Adobe Experience Manager with Adobe Target {#integrating-aem-target-options}
+# Integrating Adobe Experience Manager with Adobe Target

 In this section, we will discuss how to set up Adobe Experience Manager with Adobe Target for different use cases.
 Based on your use case and organizational requirements, you can choose either one of the options or both.